 After 20 years developing and delivering successful projects and programmes for a range of organisations, I went freelance in 2011.

-My freelance work (you can find out more in ‘Examples’) builds on a successful track record in various roles bringing together people and organisations to work across sectors and disciplines.
-These included:
+My freelance work (see my ‘Examples‘ page) builds on successful roles bringing together people and organisations to work across sectors and disciplines.
+My background includes:

 UK Climate Impacts Programme (Oxford University) – delivering key knowledge exchange between new academic research, public policy and professional or commercial activities.